the78mole/libcarla/README.md

 ## Supported Platforms

 - **Operating Systems**: Ubuntu 22.04, Ubuntu 24.04
+- **Architectures**:
+  - x86_64 (native build)
-- **Architectures**: x86_64, arm64
+  - arm64 (cross-compilation)

 ## Features

 - **Self-contained static libraries** - All dependencies are statically linked for easy deployment
+- **Automated CI/CD pipeline** - GitHub Actions for building and releasing
-- Pre-built LibCarla binaries for multiple platforms
+- **Multi-platform support** - Pre-built binaries for Ubuntu 22.04/24.04 on x86_64 and arm64
-- Python wheels with precompiled binaries
-- Semantic versioning with automatic patch version bumps
+- **Semantic versioning** - Automatic version management with dev/release tags
+- **Pull request previews** - Automatic artifact builds and release notes for PRs
-- Cross-platform build support
+- Cross-platform build support with CMake and Ninja

 ## Release Contents

 Each release includes:

 - `libcarla_client.a` - Main LibCarla client static library
 - `librpc.a` - RPC library for client-server communication
 - `libRecast.a`, `libDetour.a`, `libDetourCrowd.a` - Navigation mesh libraries